Can Implants Really Last a Lifetime?

 With most implants, the root is made of titanium.
 Titanium has the special power to bond directly with your bone.
 It’s also strong enough to withstand the forces of biting and chewing.
 Plus, it makes a strong coating on the outside so it doesn’t rust apart.

-How Long Does it Take to Complete a Dental Implant Procedure Start to Finish?
+How Long Does it Take to Complete a Dental Implant Procedure?

-It takes 8 months from start to finish to complete the dental implants procedure if you require a tooth extraction first.
+It takes 8 months from start to finish to complete the dental implant procedure if you require a tooth extraction first.
 For patients who don’t need an extraction, the entire process only takes 4 months.
-The actual dental implants procedure itself only takes about 5 minutes to complete.
+The actual dental implant procedure itself only takes about 5 minutes to complete.

 One question we get a lot is whether people should choose dental bridges or implants to replace their teeth.
 It depends on their situation.
 Dental bridges can work, and they are very good in some situations.
 But they don’t stimulate your jawbone the way implants do, and they’re not as likely to last a lifetime.
 Plus, dental bridges depend on your teeth for support, which can sometimes put the supporting teeth at risk.